olehsekirkin/Data-Analysis/README.md

 # The-Data-Projects

-A collection of standalone projects exploring data analysis, covering data cleaning, analysis, visualization, and engineering, with a strong emphasis on SQL and some use of Python and Excel
+A series of unconnected projects where I explore different aspects of data analysis, divided into four parts; data cleaning and transformation, data analysis, data visualization, and data engineering/science.
+These projects are heavily focused on the use of SQL, with occasional additional support from Python and Excel.